erco77/1a2-pic/README-debounce.txt

   In our 'Debounce' structure, this integrator is the integer 'value', which is clamped to the range 0 to 'max_value'.
-We then pre-determine, typically empirioally, the optimal on/off threshold values for snapping our output digital signal on and off:
+We then predetermine, typically empirically, the optimal on/off threshold values for snapping our output digital signal on and off:

       INPUT SIGNAL:      _     ____   _______________       __          _